sahansara/Agricultural-Information-Platform-with-Crop-Calendar/README.md

 ---

 ## 🚀 Getting Started
-To run this project locally, follow these steps:
+To run this project locally, follow these all steps:

 ### 📥 Clone the Repository
 ```sh